bufbuild/protobuf-es/docs/src/content/docs/examples/custom-options-redaction.md

 title: Custom option redaction
 ---

-This recipe combines [Custom options](/reflection/custom-options/) with [Dynamic messages](/reflection/dynamic-messages/).
-Fields marked as sensitive in `.proto` are cleared with reflection before logging or export.
+Mark fields as sensitive in `.proto`, then clear them with reflection before logging or exporting a message.
+The same pattern works for any custom field option.

+See [Custom options](/reflection/custom-options/) and [Dynamic messages](/reflection/dynamic-messages/) for the underlying APIs.

 ## Define the option